TUDelft-MUDE/book/book/numerical_methods_for_PDEs/intro_to_pdes.md

 $$\frac{\partial u}{\partial t} + u\frac{\partial u}{\partial x} + g\frac{\partial \zeta}{\partial x} + c_f \frac{u|u|}{h} = 0$$

 The first equation is derived from the mass conservation and is known as the **continuity equation**.
 This equation contains first order derivatives only while the second term contains a product of $h$ and $u$, implying a nonlinear term.
-Also this equation does not contain a term independent of $\zeta$ and $u$, hence this equation is considered homogeneous.
+Also, this equation does not contain a non-zero term that does involve $\zeta$ and/or $u$ and their derivatives, hence this equation is considered homogeneous.

 The second equation is derived from the conservation of momentum and is referred to as the **momentum** equation.
 Like the continuity equation, this momentum equation is first order, nonlinear and homogeneous.
 ```